Latino LinQ provides support services to Latin@s of any sexual orientation and any gender identity

 Ivette López Sisniega, Secretary

-Ivette López Sisniega currently serves as Latino LinQ’s Secretary and is on the Human Rights Campaign's National Board of Directors.
-Originally from Chihuahua, Mexico by way of Texas, her passions meet at the intersection of gay, lesbian and Latin@ issues.
+Ivette López Sisniega currently serves as Latino LinQ’s Secretary and is on the Human Rights Campaign's National Board of Governors.
+Originally from Chihuahua, Mexico by way of Texas, her passions meet at the intersection of gay, lesbian and Latinx issues.
 Ivette is a Public Relations Director at the GSMA, a mobile association that represents the interests of 800+ operators worldwide and 300+ companies in the mobile ecosystem.
 She’s worked in communications with Fortune companies including AT&T (client), Sony and UPS.
-She was a founding member of InterContinental Hotels Group’s (IHG) LGBTQ and Latin@ employee resource groups and the recipient of the 2016 Georgia Diversity Council Young Leader Award.
+She was a founding member of InterContinental Hotels Group’s (IHG) LGBTQ and Latinx employee resource groups and the recipient of the 2016 Georgia Diversity Council Young Leader Award.
 She’s volunteered with various organizations including the Latin American Association, Young Hispanic Professional Austin Association, Hispanic Chamber of Commerce – Austin, Latinitas, an online magazine written by Latinas for Latinas and ALLGO, a Texas statewide organization for queer people of color, among others.
 She is a graduate of Texas State University and holds two bachelor’s degrees in Mass Communications and in Spanish.

 Humberto Orozco, Treasurer